Online Resource Allocation with Cancellations: Problem Formulation

-Each offline node $j$ has a total of one unit of capacity,\footnote{As we show later in Appendix~\ref{apx:non uniform}, this assumption is indeed without loss of generality for fractional allocations, both in the matching environment and the special case of the single resource environment.} meaning that no more than one unit of this resource in total can be considered as allocated to the set of online nodes $\onlinenodes$ at any point during times $1,\ldots,\totaltime$.
-By allocating $dx$ amount of offline node $j\in\offlinenodes$ to online node $i$ upon its arrival, the decision maker collects $\weightij dx$ amount of reward.
-Furthermore, to preserve the capacity constraints, she can also revoke (i.e., buyback) any fraction of an earlier allocation to any previous online node $i'< i$ by paying a linear \emph{buyback cost}.
-Specifically, should she decide to buyback $dx$ amount of allocation between offline node $j\in\offlinenodes$ and previous online node $i'$, she will not only lose the reward $\weight_{i'j} dx$ of this allocation, but she will also pay an extra cost of $\buybackcost\cdot\weight_{i'j} dx$ due to buybacks, where $\buybackcost\geq 0$ is called the \emph{buyback factor}.\footnote{In the special case when $\buybackcost = 0$, our model boils down to online allocations with \emph{free disposal}~\citep{FKMMP-09}.} The goal of the decision maker is to run an online algorithm for determining fractional allocations and buybacks at each time, so as to maximize her total profit, i.e., the total reward from non-revoked allocations minus the total costs due to buybacks.
+Each offline node~$j$ has one unit of total capacity,\footnote{As shown later in \Cref{app:non-uniform demand}, this assumption is without loss of generality for fractional allocations, both in the matching environment and in the special case of the single-resource environment.} meaning that at any point during times $1,\dots,\totaltime$, no more than one unit of resource $j$ can be allocated in total across all online nodes $\onlinenodes$.
+Allocating an amount~$dx$ of offline node~$j \in \offlinenodes$ to online node~$i$ upon its arrival yields an immediate reward of~$\weightij dx$.
+To maintain capacity constraints, the decision maker may revoke (buy back) any fraction of previous allocations at a linear buyback cost.
+Specifically, buying back an allocation of amount~$dx$ from an earlier online node~$i'<i$ and offline node~$j$ not only forfeits the initial reward~$\weight_{i'j} dx$, but also incurs an additional cost of~$\buybackcost \cdot \weight_{i'j} dx$, where~$\buybackcost \geq 0$ is the given buyback factor.
+The objective is to design an online algorithm that dynamically determines fractional allocations and buybacks, maximizing the \emph{profit}: the net reward from retained allocations minus buyback costs.

-\paragraph{Overbooking with offline buyback.} In the base model, the buyback decision is made simultaneously with the allocation decision in a fully online fashion.
-It is important to note that the base model is equivalent to an alternative model where the decision maker allows overbooking and can postpone the buyback decision to an offline stage, i.e., after the end of the allocation horizon $T$.

-In this alternative offline buyback model, the decision maker handles each online node's arrival by determining its fractional allocation without imposing unit-capacity constraints on the offline side.
-Subsequently, after all $T$ online nodes have arrived, the decision maker addresses the unit-capacity constraints through the buyback decision.
-At first glance, this alternative model appears to grant the decision maker greater control.
-Nevertheless, two models are indeed equivalent.
-Specifically, given the linear buyback cost structure, the globally optimal strategy (given any sequence of future online nodes) for the decision maker is to perform online buybacks greedily, thereby always revoking allocation with the smallest edge weight.

-\paragraph{Single resource buyback problem \& extensions.} We also consider a special case of our model where there is only a single resource with unit capacity.
-In this case, we simplify the notation and drop the index $j$ from our notations.
-Notably, this simple model is introduced and studied for first in \cite{BHK-09,AK-09}.
-We also consider an extension of this model where each arriving node $i$ has a demand of $\demandi\geq 0$ (not necessarily one) and the resource has a capacity of $\capacity$ (not necessarily one).